GrizzHacks/Beginners-Portal/InfoPage/README.md

 #### What We've Learned
 - `<figure>` is used to denote self-contained content; aka content that is not dependent upon the main "flow" of the webpage.[This website gives a good explaination under "Usage Notes"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure)
     - It typically contains visual imagery
-> -- NOTE -- The flow of a webpage is how developers talk about how different elements interact with one another.
+> The flow of a webpage is how developers talk about how different elements interact with one another.
 If we were to move our `<figure>` element to another point on the HTML document - say, about `<h1>` and `<h2>`, we would not affect how they interact with one another, and with the rest of the webpage.
 > [Reading about semantic HTML](https://www.lifewire.com/why-use-semantic-html-3468271) and [HTML sections](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines#Sectioning_roots) may aid in understanding.

 ### With that done, let's handle US #4 and #5